Mindfulness Based Stress Reduction Course

 South Huntington, New York

 This course meets every Sunday at 10:30am, starting on January 6th and ending on March 10th.
 The location is 165 Walt Whitman Rd, South Huntington, NY 11746.
 Note that January 6th – March 10th is a ten-week period.
 January 6th class will be an orientation that will last between 1 and 1.5 hours.
 Additionally, in between class 6 and 7 of the course, there will be an “all day” retreat class.
 With the inclusion of this “all day” class and the orientation, the class will meet 10 times total.
-Most of the classes will last between 2.5 and 3 hours, except for the “All Day” class.
+Most of the classes will last 2.5 hours, except for the “All Day” class.
 Please see the 8-Week MBSR Course Info page for more details.